 Wetlands are areas where water covers the soil or is present either at or near the surface of the soil all year or for varying periods of time during the year, including during the growing season.

-This includes fresh and saltwater marshes, wooded swamps, bogs, seasonally flooded forest, sloughs – any land area that can keep water long enough to let wetland plants and soils develop.
+This includes fresh and saltwater marshes, wooded swamps, bogs, seasonally flooded forests, sloughs – any land area that can keep water long enough to let wetland plants and soils develop.

 They function like a sponge, soaking up water that comes in with the tides, or from periodically flooding rivers.
 In fact, they control floods much more effectively and efficiently than any floodwall.